-It is vital to protect your child’s primary teeth so they are able to chew easily, speak clearly, smile confidently, and be happier.
+It is vital to protect your child’s primary teeth, so they can chew easily, speak clearly, smile confidently, and be happier.
 An added benefit is healthy primary teeth promote the proper development of jawbones and muscles so that permanent teeth can grow comfortably into place.

 Our experienced children’s dentists offer a range of treatments aimed to maintain your family’s oral health.
 For example, we use sealants to protect your child’s teeth from plaque buildup and tooth decay.

-By pairing quality services with education, we are able to help you build a solid foundation for your child’s oral health and set a regular routine for visiting the dentist.
+By pairing quality services with education, we can help you build a solid foundation for your child’s oral health and set a regular routine for visiting the dentist.

 Everyone is pleasant and always smiling.
 They seem to run very efficiently and on time.
 They make you feel very comfortable and do a great job.
 Wendy is so great with kids that my 11-year-old son now goes back to have his teeth cleaned all by himself!